Published in

 MuseumLouvre Museum, Paris

-Before engraving the details of the artwork’s features, one must understand that the cocky smile of Leonardo is an inheritance of his learnings under Andrea del Verrochhio which can be noted instantly.
+Before engraving the details of the artwork’s features, one must understand that the cocky smile of Leonardo is an inheritance of his learnings under Andrea del Verrocchio which can be noted instantly.
 Leonardo paid several years to paint this composition, and along with his pronouncement of technique, it kept on enhancing, one of these techniques was the androgynous feature of Saint John in the painting.

 If you came across the novel The Da Vinci Code by Dan Brown, you might remember the book’s claim of John being the Mary Magdalene, next to Christ in The Last Supper.
 According to Ross King,